 Are California DUI Checkpoints Legal?

 DUI checkpoints are legal under California state law and the United States Constitution.
 California’s Supreme Court recognizes DUI checkpoints as “administrative inspections” comparable to airport security screenings.
-That said, the checkpoints have to meet specific standards.
-If they do not, drivers who are stopped and arrested at the checkpoint may have grounds to challenge that arrest.

 - Supervising officers make all operational decisions and oversee all checkpoints